1. AI & Analytics Engine Knowledge Hub

 This article explains the different metrics used to evaluate a binary classification model's performance and identifies the best metrics to do so.

 Binary classification models classify each observation in a dataset into one of two categories.
 Once the classification task is completed, the results need to be evaluated to inspect its performance.
 Based on the characteristics of the dataset, the AI & Analytics Engine suggests the most suitable metric as “Prediction Quality”, for that purpose.
-There are many other metrics available in the AI & Analytics Engine to easily compare and evaluate the trained binary classification models.
-In this page, we introduce the binary classification metrics available in the Engine.

 Binary classification metrics available in the Engine